jhhung/PS2MS/README.md

   ${restrict_mw} ${top_n_of_JS_of_MS}
 ```

-* Condition 2: We don't know what analytes are.
+* Condition 2: The analytes are unknown.
   * `database_file`: The file contains the mass spectrum and the fingerprint of enumerated compounds and is in msp format.
   * `test_file`: The file contains the mass spectrum and the fingerprint of the analytes and is in msp format.
   * `result.txt`: The file records the result of every analyte.
 For every analyte, the top 100 compounds is recorded with the SMILES and SMSF score.